inbzar/docs/apps/docs/content/modules/orders/draft-orders.md

 ## How Draft Orders Work

 You have full freedom in how you choose to implement creating draft orders.
-This section explains how it’s created in the Medusa backend using the [Create Draft Order](https://docs.medusajs.com/api/admin#draft-orders_postdraftorders) and [Register Payment](https://docs.medusajs.com/api/admin#draft-orders_postdraftordersdraftorderregisterpayment) API Routes.
+This section explains how it’s created in the InBzar backend using the [Create Draft Order](https://docs.medusajs.com/api/admin#draft-orders_postdraftorders) and [Register Payment](https://docs.medusajs.com/api/admin#draft-orders_postdraftordersdraftorderregisterpayment) API Routes.

 A draft order is created using the `DraftOrderService`'s [create method](../../references/services/classes/services.DraftOrderService.mdx#create).
 Within that method, a cart is created along with it.
 The cart is used to store the order’s details, such as the draft order’s items, shipping options, and more.
 The cart has the type `draft_order`.

-Since the draft order is associated with a cart, the process implemented in the Medusa backend around completing the draft order is pretty similar to that of completing a cart.
+Since the draft order is associated with a cart, the process implemented in the InBzar backend around completing the draft order is pretty similar to that of completing a cart.

 The payment must be authorized before the cart can be completed, which can be done using the `CartService`'s [authorizePayment method](../../references/services/classes/services.CartService.mdx#authorizepayment).
 Once the payment is authorized, the order can be created using the `OrderService`'s [createFromCart method](../../references/services/classes/services.OrderService.mdx#createfromcart).

 :::note

 In the Register Payment API Route, the `system` payment method is used by default as the payment session of the cart.
-This means that the authorization and capturing of the payment don’t actually trigger any processes with existing payment processors integrated into your Medusa backend.
+This means that the authorization and capturing of the payment don’t actually trigger any processes with existing payment processors integrated into your InBzar backend.
 It’s expected that the merchant will handle these processes manually.

 :::